-- Scoring Policies provided for past New York State Tests will NOT apply to the 2013 Common Core Mathematics Tests. - New Scoring Policies are provided on the next page.
+- Scoring Policies provided for past New York State Tests will NOT apply to the 2014 Common Core Mathematics Tests. - New Scoring Policies are provided below.

-2013 2- and 3-Point Mathematics Scoring Policies
+2014 2- and 3-Point Mathematics Scoring Policies

 Below are the policies to be followed while scoring the mathematics tests for all grades: